Vardot/social_auth_twitter/README.md

  8. Click App settings.

+ 9. Ensure the app has [Elevated Access](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api#item0).

+       1. Click Apply next to the message "Do you need Elevated access for your Project?" if it appears.

+       2. Fill in all required basic info fields and click Next.

+       3. Fill in all required intended use fields and click Next.

+       4. Review the settings and click Next.

+       5. Carefully read the Developer Agreement, tick the acknowledgement box and click Submit.

+       6. Approval should be immediate.
+Navigate back to Projects & Apps and click the app name to return to the app settings page.

- 9. Under User authentication settings click Set up.
+ 10. Under User authentication settings click Set up.

- 10. Toggle "OAuth 1.0a" (to enable it).
+ 11. Toggle "OAuth 1.0a" (to enable it).

- 11. Optionally toggle "Request email from users" (to enable it).
+ 12. Optionally toggle "Request email from users" (to enable it).

- 12. Paste the URL copied from Step 2 in the Callback URI / Redirect URL field.
+ 13. Paste the URL copied from Step 2 in the Callback URI / Redirect URL field.

- 13. Fill in other required and optional fields as desired.
+ 14. Fill in other required and optional fields as desired.

- 14. Click Save.
+ 15. Click Save.

 In Drupal: